Shared Image Gallery overview

-Scenario 3: If you have a VHD in your local file system, then you need to upload the VHD, create a managed image, then you can create and image definition and image version from it.
+Scenario 3: If you have a VHD in your local file system, then you need to upload the VHD to a managed image, then you can create an image definition and image version from it.

 Can I create an image version from a specialized disk?

 Yes, support for specialized disks as images is in preview.
 You can only create a VM from a specialized image using the portal (Windows or Linux) and API.
 There is no PowerShell support for the preview.